MicrosoftDocs/power-automate-docs/flow-docs/developer/embed-flow-dev.md

 If the destination parameter is `new`, Microsoft Flow opens when users click a template, and they can create a flow in the designer.
 See the next section if you want to have the full experience work from inside of the widget.

-### Passing additional parameters to the flow temtplate
+### Passing additional parameters to the flow template
 If the user is in a certain context in your website or app, you might want to pass that context to the flow.
 For example, a user might open a template for *Notify me when an item is added to a list* while looking at a certain list in Wunderlist.
 By following these steps, you can pass in the list ID as a *parameter* to the flow:

 1. Define the parameter in the flow template before you publish it.
 A parameter looks like `@{parameters('parameter_name')}`.